-While enjoying the beauty of the garden, the driver who also acts as a guide will explain the ins and outs of the plantation.
+While enjoying the garden’s beauty, the driver, who also acts as a guide, will explain the plantation’s ins and outs.

-Once you arrive at the former coffee processing factory which was used by the Dutch colonial government in the past, you will be welcomed by the factory guide.
-He will take you around and explain in detail all the equipment places in that place.
+Once you arrive at the former coffee processing factory used by the Dutch colonial government in the past, you will be welcomed by the factory guide.
+The guide will take you around and explain in detail all the equipment places in that place.

-First, the Garahan Tunnel which is 113 meters long.
-This tunnel was completed by the Dutch in 1902.
-And the second is the Mrawan Tunnel, a length of 690 meters which was completed in 1910.
+First, the Garahan Tunnel was completed by the Dutch in 1902 and had 113 meters long.
+The second is the Mrawan Tunnel, a length of 690 meters completed in 1910.